CARE International: 1975–1990: From CARE to CARE International

 Although CARE had opened an office in Canada in 1946, it was not until the mid-1970s that the organization truly started to become an international body.
 CARE Canada (initially Care of Canada) became an autonomous body in 1973.
-In 1976 CARE Europe was established in Bonn following the successful fund-raising campaign "Dank an CARE" (Thanks to CARE).
-In 1981 CARE Germany was created and CARE Europe moved its headquarters to Paris.
+In 1976, CARE Europe was established in Bonn following the successful fund-raising campaign "Dank an CARE" (Thanks to CARE).
+In 1981, CARE Germany was created and CARE Europe moved its headquarters to Paris.
 CARE Norway had been created in 1980, and CAREs in Italy and the UK were established.
-The popularity of CARE offices in Europe was attributed to the fact that many Europeans remembered receiving CARE assistance themselves between 1945 and 1955.
+The popularity of CARE offices in Europe was attributed to the fact that many Europeans remembered receiving CARE assistance between 1945 and 1955.

-In 1979 planning began for the establishment of an umbrella organization to coordinate and prevent duplication among the various national CARE organizations.
+In 1979, planning began for the establishment of an umbrella organization to coordinate and prevent duplication among the various national CARE organizations.
 This new body was named CARE International and met for the first time on January 29, 1982, with CARE Canada, CARE Germany, CARE Norway, and CARE USA (formerly simply CARE) in attendance.

-CARE International would expand significantly during the 1980s, with the addition of CARE France in 1983; CARE International UK in 1985; CARE Austria in 1986; and CARE Australia, CARE Denmark, and CARE Japan in 1987.
+CARE International expanded significantly during the 1980s, with the addition of CARE France in 1983, CARE UK in 1985, CARE Austria in 1986, and CARE Australia, CARE Denmark, and CARE Japan in 1987.

 1990–present: Recent history

-Along with broader development work CARE's projects in the 1980s and early 1990s focused particularly on agroforestry initiatives such as reforestation and soil conservation in eastern Africa and South America.
+In the 1980s and early 1990s, CARE's projects focused particularly on agroforestry initiatives, such as reforestation and soil conservation in eastern Africa and South America, along with broader development work.
 CARE also responded to a number of major emergencies during this period, notably the 1983–1985 famine in Ethiopia and the 1991–1992 famine in Somalia.

 The 1990s also saw an evolution in CARE's approach to poverty.
-Originally CARE had viewed poverty primarily as a lack of basic goods and services such as food, clean water, and health care.
-As CARE's scope expanded both geographically and topically this approach was expanded to include the view that poverty was in many cases caused by social exclusion, marginalization, and discrimination.
-In the early 1990s CARE adopted a household livelihood security framework which included a multidimensional view of poverty as encompassing not only physical resources but also social position and human capacities.
-As a result of this, by 2000, CARE had adopted a rights-based approach to development.
+Originally, CARE had viewed poverty primarily as a lack of basic goods and services such as food, clean water, and health care.
+As CARE's scope expanded geographically and thematically, the organization adopted the view that poverty was caused by social exclusion, marginalization, and discrimination.
+In the early 1990s, CARE adopted a household livelihood security framework, which viewed poverty as encompassing not only physical resources, but also social position and personal abilities.
+As a result of this, CARE had adopted a rights-based approach to development by 2000.

-One of their buildings was attacked, and people were killed and wounded, during the September 2016 Kabul attacks.
-In the 2021 Fall of Kabul after American troops withdrawal, and the fear to women and girls, caused by the Taliban takeover of government, CARE's deputy country director, Marianne O'Grady was reported as saying that women would continue educating their families and neighbours, even 'behind the walls', compared to the regime 25 years ago, despite Taliban rules.
+During the September 2016 Kabul attacks, one of CARE's buildings was attacked with a car bomb, leaving six people wounded.
+In the 2021 Fall of Kabul after the withdrawal of American troops, CARE's deputy country director Marianne O'Grady said that women would continue educating their families and neighbors despite Taliban rules, even 'behind the walls'.